-Communication is one of the skills that we learn at the very early childhood.
-At the same time, it is the most difficult skill that needs enhancing during the whole life.
+Communication skills are among those that we learn at very early childhood.
+At the same time, for many people, it is one of the most difficult skills that need enhancing during their whole life.

 An effective but easy way to improve your communication skills can be expressed with a single phrase: be a good listener.